Jaundice

 What is jaundice?

-Jaundice is a health problem that causes your skin and /or the white part of your eyes to turn yellow.
-It is caused by too much bilirubin in your body.
+Jaundice is a side effect of having too much bilirubin in your body.
+It can cause parts of your body to turn yellow, like your skin and the white part of your eyes.
 Bilirubin is an orange-yellow substance that is made when your body breaks down red blood cells.
 Your liver takes bilirubin out of your blood and changes it to “conjugated bilirubin.”
 This bilirubin goes through the bile duct and mixes with your stool to leave your body.
 Your bilirubin level can be checked with a blood test.

 What causes jaundice?

-- Hemolytic anemia is a health issue where too many red blood cells are being broken down.
-This makes too much bilirubin for the liver to handle.
+• Hemolytic anemia, a health issue where too many red blood cells are being broken down making too much bilirubin for the liver to handle.

 What symptoms does jaundice cause?

-- You may also have abdominal (belly) pain, upset belly, throwing up, or fever.
+• You may also have abdominal (belly) pain, upset belly, throwing up, chills or fever.

 How is jaundice treated?

 The treatment for jaundice is to treat whatever is causing it.
-For example, if the bile duct is blocked and causing bilirubin to build up in the body, a stent may be used to open the block.
+For example, if your bile duct is blocked and causing bilirubin to build up in your body, a stent may be used to open the block.
 You may need blood tests or imaging tests (radiology x-rays or scans) to see what is causing your jaundice.
 Your treatment will be specific to your health issue.

 If you have very itchy skin, your provider can give you medicine to help with the itching.